fourieraudio/docs/manual/installation/Roundtrip Latency.md

 ---
-sidebar_position: 8
+sidebar_position: 14
 sidebar_label: Roundtrip Latency
 ---

 ## Roundtrip Latency

 :::info
-Audinate defines Dante device latency as **one trip**, as the **transform**.engine is usually used as an insert, you have a send and a return.
-A 1ms Dante device latency, results in 2ms of Dante latency, 1ms for the network send + 1ms for the network return).
+Audinate defines Dante device latency as **one trip**, as the **transform**.engine is usually used as an insert, you have **two trips** (a send and a return.
+A 1ms Dante device latency, results in 2ms of Dante latency when used as an insert, 1ms for the network send + 1ms for the network return).
 :::

 Using **1ms** as the lowest Dante device latency for this example.
 Other Dante device latency values are available as described [here](../installation/audio-setup.md).
 You can use the table below to calculate your roundtrip latency.